lgswa-25t2/milestone/m1/0-ProjectPlan.md

 # Project Plan

-This document presents the project's name, purpose, schedule, members, tools used, primary risks, and goals.
+This document presents the project's name, purpose, schedule, members, list of tasks, tools used, and goals.

 It may be updated as the project progresses.